 Even vacations are planned.
 When something happens to upset the plan, we get frustrated, bored, and a little bewildered.

-My kids are the the same way with school.
+My kids are the the same way with homework and school.

 Once, I tried to move my daughter’s homework schedule where we did math first, rather than reading first.
 Her world was turned upside down.
 It took about two weeks for her to adjust to the new schedule.